 The amount of all Federal Pell Grant aid (in percentage) awarded to you, divided by the amount of Pell Grant aid you would have been eligible to receive based on full-time enrollment.
 The amount of Federal Pell Grant funds a student may receive over his or her lifetime is limited by federal law to be the equivalent of six years of Pell Grant funding.

 The cancellation of all or some portion of your remaining federal student loan balance.
 If your loan is forgiven, you are no longer responsible for repaying that remaining portion of the loan.

 The entity that holds the loan promissory note and has the right to collect from the borrower.

 The process of bringing a loan out of default and removing the default notation from a borrower's credit report.
-To rehabilitate a Direct Loan or a FFEL Program loan, the borrower must make at least 9 full payments of an agreed amount within 20 days of their monthly due dates over a 10-month period.
-To rehabilitate a Perkins Loan, a borrower must make nine on time, consecutive monthly payments of an agreed-upon amount.
+To rehabilitate a Direct Loan or a FFEL Program loan, the borrower must make at least nine full payments of an agreed amount within 20 days of their monthly due dates over a 10-month period.
+To rehabilitate a Perkins Loan, a borrower must make nine on-time, consecutive monthly payments of an agreed-upon amount.
 Rehabilitation terms and conditions vary for other loan types and can be obtained directly from loan holders.

 Master Promissory Note

 A binding legal document that you must sign when you get a federal student loan.
 The MPN can be used to make one or more loans for one or more academic years (up to 10 years).
 It lists the terms and conditions under which you agree to repay the loan and explains your rights and responsibilities as a borrower.
 It is important to read and save your MPN because you will need to refer to it later when you begin repaying your loan or at other times when you need information about provisions of the loan, such as deferments or forbearances.